Home » Bee Farm Blog » Beekeeping » Managing Beehives » How to Protect Bees from Mosquito Spraying

 Plastic can be draped over the hives if the entrance is closed with wire but you don’t want to overheat your bees – they must be able to ventilate themselves.

-To ensure the bees stay inside, a screen cover over the entrance can allow some ventilation.
+To ensure the bees stay inside, a screen cover over the entrance can allow some hive ventilation.
 And the bees should be released as soon as conditions allow.

 If you live in a hot region, trying to lock up your hives or cover them up may create more bee deaths than the spray.